project-koku/koku-metrics-operator/docs/csv-description.md

 # Koku Metrics Operator
 ## Introduction
-The `koku-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift, used to gather the required information from the cluster.
-It is recommended to be installed in OpenShift 4.5+.
-This operator obtains OpenShift usage data by querying Prometheus and uploads it to cost management to be processed.
-The Operator queries Prometheus every hour to create metric reports, which are then packaged and uploaded to cost management at [console.redhat.com](https://console.redhat.com).
+The `koku-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift.
+The operator runs on the latest supported versions of Openshift.
+This operator obtains OpenShift usage data by querying Prometheus every hour to create metric reports that it uploads to Cost Management at [console.redhat.com](https://console.redhat.com) to be processed.
 For more information, reach out to <costmanagement@redhat.com>.

 This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
-In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
+In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to Cost Management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).

 ## Features and Capabilities
 #### Metrics collection:
-The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for cost management by:
+The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for Cost Management by:
-* Querying Prometheus to gather the necessary metrics for cost management.
+* Querying Prometheus to gather the necessary metrics for Cost Management.
-* Writing Prometheus queries to CSV report files.
+* Writing the results of Prometheus queries to CSV report files.
 * Packaging the CSV report files into tarballs.

 #### Additional Capabilities:
 * Resource Optimization metrics collection.
 * The operator can be configured to gather all previous data within the configured retention period or a maximum of 90 days.
 The default data collection period is the 14 previous days.
 This setting is only applicable to newly created KokuMetricsConfigs.
-* The operator can be configured to automatically upload the packaged reports to cost management through Red Hat Insights Ingress service.
+* The operator can be configured to automatically upload the packaged reports to Cost Management through Red Hat Insights Ingress service.
 * The operator can create an integration in console.redhat.com.
-An integration is required for cost management to process the uploaded packages.
+An integration is required for Cost Management to process the uploaded packages.
 * PersistentVolumeClaim (PVC) configuration: The KokuMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
 If one is not provided, a default PVC will be created.
 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

+## New in v3.0.0:
+* Daily report generation: Operator versions prior to v3.0.0 generated sequential reports.
+Now, reports are generated starting at 0:00 UTC.
+Any payloads generated throughout a given day will contain all data starting from 0:00 UTC.
+Once the next day starts, the previous day's reports are packaged, and the new report again starts at 0:00 UTC for the current day.
+* Failed query retry: In an attempt to prevent missing data, the operator will retry queries from the last successful query time, up to 5 times.

 ## New in v2.0.0:
 * Adds metrics and report generation for resource optimization.
 This feature will collect additional usage metrics and create a new report in the payload.
 These metrics are enabled by default, but can be disabled by setting `disable_metrics_collection_resource_optimization` to `true`.